-Prompt Response

-Enter the PostgreSQL DSN name or connection string [] : Enter the PostgreSQL DSN name or a connection string that connects to the PostgreSQL database system.
-Example: pslazpgdb02

-Is DB hosted over Azure ? : Υ
+Prompt Response Enter the PostgreSQL DSN name or connection string [] : Enter the PostgreSQL DSN name or a connection string that connects to the PostgreSQL database system.
+Example: pslazpgdb02 Is DB hosted over "Azure Single Server"?
+Enter "Y" only when PostgreSQL DB is hosted over 'Azure Single Server'.
+Enter the PostgreSQL Administrator name : Enter the name of the PostgreSQL Administrator.

-Prompt Response Enter the Database hostname : Enter the Azure database host name.
-NOTE: PGsetup Administrator name should be in the <username> format (Don't mention hostname) Example: pslazpgdb02.postgres.database.azure.com If a user already exists for SharePlex then it should be entered in the <username@hostname> format.
-If a new user needs to be created for SharePlex then is should be entered in the <username> format.</username></username@hostname></username> Enter the PostgreSQL Administrator name : Enter the name of the PostgreSQL Administrator.
 This user will perform the setup work on the SharePlex account and schema.
-Example: postgres Enter the password for the Administrator account: Enter the password of the Administrator.
-NOTE: User 'postgres@pslazpgdb02.postgres.database.azure.com' got the superuser role.
+Example: PostgreSQL Enter the password for the Administrator account: Enter the password of the Administrator.
 Enter the replication target database name : Enter the target database name on which replication needs to be performed.
 Example: sp_mk Would you like to create a new SharePlex user?
-Enter the name of the existing SharePlex user: N (If you want to create a user, enter "y") Enter the name of the SharePlex user.
-Enter the password of the SharePlex user : Enter the password of the SharePlex user account.
-Re-enter the password for the SharePlex user : This prompt is only shown if you created a new user.
+N (If you want to create a user, enter "y") Enter the name of the existing SharePlex user: Enter the name of the SharePlex user.
+Enter the password of the SharePlex user: Enter the password of the SharePlex user account.

+Prompt Response Re-enter the password for the SharePlex user: This prompt is only shown if you created a new user.
 Enter the SharePlex password again.